 The ROK joined the UN in September 1991 (as did the DPRK) and the Organisation for Economic Co-operation and Development (OECD) in 1996.
 The ROK is a member of the World Trade Organization (WTO), regional fisheries organisations, UN agencies and regional organisations such as APEC, the ASEAN Regional Forum (ARF), the East Asia Summit (EAS) and the Forum for East Asia – Latin America Cooperation (FEALAC).
 In 2010, it chaired the G20, culminating in the Seoul G20 Summit in November 2010.
 It also takes part in the Asia-Europe Meeting (ASEM) and is a dialogue partner of the Pacific Islands Forum.
 In 2009, the ROK joined the Proliferation Security Initiative.
 It also joined the OECD's Development Assistance Committee (OECD-DAC) in November 2009, signalling its support for the international consensus on principles of good donorship and aid effectiveness.
 It hosted the High-Level Forum in Busan in 2011 which established the Global Partnership for Effective Development Cooperation.
 The ROK hosted the second Nuclear Security Summit in March 2012 in Seoul.

 Australia and the ROK are natural partners as democracies with complementary economies and common strategic interests.

 The first recorded contact between Australia and Korea took place in 1889, when Australian missionaries landed at Busan.
 Australian photographer George Rose travelled the length of the peninsula in 1904 and photographed the country and people.
 Today, his images of everyday Korean life, clothing and customs form a valuable part of Korea's documentary history.

 The Australia–ROK relationship was strengthened by Australia's participation in the United Nations (UN) Commissions on Korea (beginning in 1947) and in the Korean War (1950-53).
-More than 18,000 Australian troops served under UN command and 340 Australians died during the Korean War.
+Approximately 17,000 Australian troops served under UN command (1950-56) and 340 Australians died during the Korean War.
 Australian veterans of the Korean War regularly travel to the Republic of Korea as part of the Ministry of Patriots and Veterans Affairs (MPVA) sponsored Veterans revisit program.